 The primary goal of a Montessori environment is to create a culture of consistency, order, independence and empowerment.
 Attending only two or three days per week makes creating such a classroom culture much more difficult to achieve and much more difficult for a child who attends only off and on to embrace and get the most from.
 In addition, if only two or three days per week are offered, a Montessori teacher would be required to track and work with many more total students and families.
 By having students attend more consistently, the bonds between teacher and child/teacher and family are stronger and the Montessori teacher can concentrate on a more reasonable total number of pupils each school year and focus on each students’ needs more effectively.

 However, as a way to allow younger students to get ready for a more consistent routine, we have a Prep Program, which is intended for new students ages 2-1/2 to 3 years old.
-It is offered as a two, three or five-morning per week program (2 days on Th/F, 3 days on M/T/W only).
+It is offered as a three or five-morning per week program.
 The goal of the Prep Program is to help younger students learn social and emotional skills to prepare themselves to join a Montessori age 3-6 class.
 Students enrolled in the Prep Program may enroll in the Montessori preschool program the following school year or may be ready to join a preschool program during the course of the school year (if a space is available and only after a detailed assessment of a student’s readiness for a successful transition) as determined by the Prep Program Teacher and School Director in conjunction with the child’s parents.